 A title loan is another short-term lending option that uses your vehicle as collateral on the loan.
 They’re often used by borrowers as a way of covering emergency expenses and other, short-term borrowing needs.

-Title loans typically come with little to no credit requirements.
+Title loans near me typically come with little to no credit requirements.
 In fact, it’s claimed that many title lenders won’t actually check the borrower’s credit.

 In order to be eligible for a title loan, you’ll have to own the vehicle you want to secure the loan with outright, and have a car title that’s lien-free.